matt77hias/blog/_posts/2018-02-04-candidate-partitions-of-hierarchical-acceleration-data-structures-for-ray-tracing.md

 <div align="center"><img src="https://i.sstatic.net/0IkdU.jpg"></div>

-SBVHs are built with a combination of a BVH and GK-BVH candidate partitions.
+SBVHs are built with a combination of BVH and GK-BVH candidate partitions.

 * (-) $$\mathcal{O}\left(N \log N\right)$$ full sweeping-plane SAH build algorithm is **not** possible for constructing complete SBVHs due to the inclusion of GK-BVH candidate partitions (*see above*).
 * (+) $$\mathcal{O}\left(N \log N\right)$$ binned SAH build algorithm for constructing complete SBVHs (in parallel) is possible.